intersystems-community/PythonGateway/README.md

 - `GetVariableInfo(variable, serialization, .defined, .type, .length)` - get info about variable: is it defined, type,and serialization length.
 - `GetStatus()` - returns last occured exception in Python and clears it.
 - `GetVariableJson(variable, .stream, useString)` - get JSON serialization of variable.
-- `GetVariablePickle(variable, .stream, useString)` - get Pickle serialization of variable.
+- `GetVariablePickle(variable, .stream, useString, useDill)` - get Pickle (or Dill) serialization of variable.
 - `ExecuteQuery(query, variable, type)` - create resultset (pandas `dataframe` or `list`) from sql query and set it into `variable`.
 - `ImportModule(module, .imported, .alias)` -  import module with alias.
 - `GetModuleInfo(module, .imported, .alias)` - get module alias and is it currently imported.